Advisory information

 Disclosure mode: Coordinated disclosure

-Telegram is a messaging app with a focus on speed and security, it’s super-fast, simple and free.
+Telegram is a messaging app focused on speed and security; it’s super-fast, simple, and free.
 You can use Telegram on all your devices at the same time — your messages sync seamlessly across any number of your phones, tablets or computers.

 Vulnerability details